cqtan/imi-unicorns/readme.md

 (model and label-binarizer names may vary!)

 Output files are (currently):
-* categories.json
+* categories-18.json
-* categories_alt.json
+* categories_alt-18.json
 * another log file

+(note: the '18' is amount of classes)

-Difference between the two is that the categories_alt.json includes the accuracy of the predicted label.
+Difference between the two is that the categories_alt.json includes the **accuracy** and **count** of the predicted label.
 Reason for this, is to be able to sort images by their predicted accuracy, making images with high accuracy be shown first.
 * Accuracies are Integers ranging from 75-100

 ---